passportxyz/passport-docs/pages/model-based-detection/tutorials/double-verification.md

 ## Adding the Etheruem Activity scorer

-The Ethereum activity scorer is accessed via a public API endpoint passing the user's Ethereum address as a query parameter.
-To start integrating this into your app, you can add the base URl for the API endpoint as a constant at the top of the script, just below the Passport URI definition.
+The ETH activity scorer is accessed via a public API endpoint passing the user's Ethereum address as a query parameter.
+To start integrating this into your app, you can add the base URL  for the API endpoint as a constant at the top of the script, just below the Passport URI definition.

 ```typescript
 const ETHEREUM_ACTIVITY_SCORE_URI = 'https://api.scorer.gitcoin.co/passport/analysis/'